FAForever/wiki-pages/Custom-AIs.md

 ### AI-Swarm
 ![swarmicon.jpg](/swarmicon.jpg)
+Author: Azraeel
+Last updated: October 2022
+Other mods required: AI-Uveso
 Swarm stopped working following changes made to FAF in February 2023.
-Although the author is currently unavailable, it is hoped that they may update Swarm at some point in the future to work.
+Although the author is currently unavailable, it is hoped that they may update Swarm at some point in the future to fix this issue.

 This AI is a multi use AI that is designed mainly for 10km maps.
 It provides an additional (optional) 'Eternal' game setting that provides the AI with a steadily increasing resource and build modifier to make it more challenging as the game progresses.
 Note that this AI has compatibility issues with RNGAI